Residence Life and Housing

 Reapply for Housing

-Current students (rising sophomores, juniors, seniors, and graduate students) can complete their housing application and pay the $250 non-refundable deposit as early as February 1.
-The priority deadline is March 1 to complete your housing application and be eligible to participate in the self-selection process.
+Current or returning students (rising sophomores, juniors, seniors, and graduate students) can complete their housing application and pay the $250 non-refundable deposit in February.
+The priority deadline is typically set one month later in March for completing your housing application and being eligible to participate in the self-selection process.*

 The timeline for returning student housing is as follows:

-- Returning student self-selection takes place in mid to late March.
+- Returning student self-selection takes place in March/April.
 During your assigned timeslot, you will be able to self-select your room and members of your roommate group if that applies.